Bernullys/Cem6_practicing/README.md

 one_consumer_add_user.py add into the database cem6.db in table users manually.
 This is to have the users but is not practical if there are many users.
 To a bigger application is better to create all users in an excel and then bring the values into this database.

 one_consumer_ files are the first application completed for one cem6 working directly with my computer.

+gateway_seven.py is a file where I prove how to read registers from more than one device direction.

+many_consumers.py is reading and storing a a database named many_cem6.db in lectures table, the registers taken from tow devices.
+From this point onwards I have to do the same I did with one_consumer practice.
+But I will leave it here and I will work on another project with an API.